M.Sc. - University of Oxford

-My past and present work and research focus on water quality and drinking water treatment, and their intersection with rural poverty, poverty metrics and development.
+My past and present work and research focus on M&E and poverty metrics, water management, and drinking water treatment, in the context of rural poverty and development.
 Geographically, I work mostly in Asia.

-My doctoral research is focused on point-of-use household water treatment (HWT) generally, and the health and environmental implications of boiling (as a method of HWT) in particular.
-My studies and research are an interdisciplinary blend of Environmental Science, Public Health and Behavioral/Social Science, with four main areas:
+My studies and research at Berkeley are an interdisciplinary blend of Environmental Science, Public Health and Behavioral/Social Science, with four main areas:

 - Water, Sanitation & Hygiene (WASH) and rural development policy

-- Water-related pathogens, water contamination and household drinking water treatment
+- Water contamination and affordable drinking water treatment

-During the summer of 2013 we collected data from 450 households using a geographically stratified cross-sectional design.
-IFAD’s Multidimensional Poverty Assessment Tool (www.ifad.org/mpat) was used to collect demographic and poverty-related data alongside purpose-designed survey questions about water and fuel use.
-Drinking water samples were collected from every household and analyzed for microbial contaminants, and physicochemical analysis was conducted for each village’s primary drinking water source.
-Data collection was repeated in a subset of villages during the 2013-2014 winter to address seasonality, and remote temperature sensors (on kettles and pots) were used to corroborate household responses about boiling frequency and duration.
-The work is ongoing and initial results are expected in 2014.
+During the summer of 2013 we collected data from 450 households across 15 villages in Guangxi Province using a geographically stratified, population-weighted, cross-sectional design.
+The Multidimensional Poverty Assessment Tool (www.ifad.org/mpat) surveys were used to collect demographic and poverty-related data alongside purpose-designed survey questions about drinking water practices and preferences, fuel use, boiling behaviors, household ventilation, etc. Drinking water samples were collected from every household and analyzed for microbial contaminants.
+Physicochemical analysis was conducted for each village’s primary drinking water source/s.
+Data collection was repeated in a subset of villages during the 2013-2014 winter to address seasonality, and remote temperature sensors (on kettles and pots) were used to corroborate household survey responses about boiling frequency and duration.

 -please see CV for other publications-